20 min read

 • Harden GitHub security by removing unnecessary apps and auditing webhooks

-The npm threat landscape is evolving in predictable directions based on current trends.
+The npm threat landscape is evolving in predictable directions based on current attack trends and the Sonatype 2026 report findings.

 Pre-install attacks will increase.
-Shai-Hulud 2.0 shifted from post-install to pre-install execution, dramatically widening impact.
-Expect more attacks to target earlier stages of the installation process (Unit 42, 2025).
+Shai-Hulud 2.0 shifted execution to the pre-install phase.
+Expect more attacks targeting earlier stages of the installation process, before developers even see a warning (Unit 42, 2025).

 Key Takeaways